What is an Echeck?

 How To Receive An Electronic Check

-eCheck transactions are beneficial for all parties involved.
-Online payments clear faster than paper checks.
-Banking information is encrypted and secure.
-So businesses that use payment processing software can benefit from accepting eChecks.
-This is because their software can automatically detect fraud and flag suspicious transactions.
+Echeck transactions benefit all parties involved.
+This is mainly because the faster speed and increased security of the transaction.
+With encrypted and secure information traveling between parties, they are safer and more reliable.
+So businesses that use payment processing software and echeck payment gateways can benefit from accepting eChecks.
+This software can automatically detect fraud and flag suspicious transactions.

-Customers can enjoy peace of mind knowing their payments are processed securely and information is passed directly to the financial institution.
+Customers enjoy peace of mind knowing their payments process securely and information passes directly to the financial institution.
 They do not have to fear about their check and sensitive information falling into the wrong hands.

 Finally, eChecks allow merchants to offer a wider range of payment options.
 With more options, businesses can increase their chances of making a sale and provide added convenience to their customers.